Skip to main content

 External database setup steps

-1. Add external database details to your values.yml file.
-This disables the default internal Postgres database (airbyte/db), and configures the external Postgres database:
+Add external database details to your values.yaml file.
+This disables the default internal Postgres database (airbyte/db), and configures the external Postgres database.
+You can override all of the values below by setting them in the airbyte-config-secrets or set them directly here.
+You must set the database password in the airbyte-config-secrets.
+Here is an example configuration:

 postgresql: